 There is some uncertainty with respect to the impact of GHG rules on IPL.
-The Tailoring Rule will not require us to implement BACT until we construct a new major source or make a major modification of an existing major source, and the proposed New Source Performance Standards ("NSPS") will not require us to comply with an emissions standard until we construct a new electric generating unit.
+The GHG BACT requirements will not apply at least until we construct a new major source or make a major modification of an existing major source, and the proposed New Source Performance Standards ("NSPS"), if finalized in its current form, will not require us to comply with an emissions standard until we construct a new electric generating unit.
 The planned CCGT at Eagle Valley is expected to comply with the applicable BACT requirements under the Tailoring Rule and the proposed NSPS limit.
-We do not have any other major modifications of an existing source or plans to construct a new major source at this time.
+Other than the CCGT discussed above, we do not have any other major modifications of an existing source or plans to construct a new major source at this time.
 In light of these uncertainties, we cannot predict the impact of the EPA's current and future GHG regulations on our consolidated results of operations, cash flows, or financial condition, but they could be material.